 Humans can be slobs, trash and debris often get dumped or flushed into the river making it gross.
-Not all humans are slobs though and for the last 15 years local river rats have taken to the river at least once a year to do a big river clean up.
+Not all humans are slobs though and since 2004 local river rats have taken to the river at least once a year to do a big river clean up.
 This cleanup has been organized by a few different groups over the years with the latest organization to head it up being the Grand Valley Paddle Club.
 This continuing effort may be never ending, in 2019 75 volunteers, in 3 groups, picked up 18 yards of trash from 30 miles of river, through The Grand Valley from Palisade to Fruita.
 It can be discouraging to look at 15 years of river clean up and still see that much trash pulled out but it is encouraging to see locals come and care for this resource year after year.
 It’s a reminder that we need to be ever vigilant in our efforts to care for and maintain our beautiful places, it’s also a reminder to land managers of how important these places are to the people that use them.

 Class I/II my ass

 I have long believed that the Colorado River through the Grand Valley is the most dangerous stretch of class I/II water that I have personally ever run.
 I’m not saying it’s the most dangerous I’ve ever run but while it is class I/II most of the year, at high water it becomes class IV maybe even V and not because of the rapids or technical aspect but the danger; the grade or classification of a river reflects both the technical difficulty and the danger associated with a rapid or stretch of river.
-There are real hazards on this stretch and the harm they cause are evident in the number of calls the Mesa County SAR get during spring runoff and the death toll that rises year after year.
-In an article published in May 2019, the Grand Junction Daily Sentinel reported that 11 people have died from boating accidents on this river in the last 8 years.
+There are real hazards on this stretch and the harm they cause is evident in the number of calls the Mesa County SAR get during spring runoff and the death toll that rises year after year.
+An article published in May 2019, the Grand Junction Daily Sentinel reported that 11 people have died from boating accidents on this river in the previous 8 years.
 Every river has its dangers and I’m not trying to imply that this river has some sort of special hazard not present anywhere else but I think it important to continue to have this conversation so people continue to understand the hazards present and prepare accordingly.